SorrawitBoonek44/MedicineReminderQRCode/README.md

 # MedicineReminderQRCode
-//Android Project for Medicinereminder with Qr-code
+Android Project for Medicinereminder with Qr-code